hah23255/HunyuanOCR/README.md

 </div>

 ## 🔥 News
+- **[2026/04/08]** 🎉 Our works on document parsing and text-image machine translation have been accepted to the CVPR 2026 Main Conference!
+Check out the papers: [Towards Real-World Document Parsing via Realistic Scene Synthesis and Document-Aware Training](https://arxiv.org/abs/2603.23885) and [MMTIT-Bench: A Multilingual and Multi-Scenario Benchmark with Cognition-Perception-Reasoning Guided Text-Image Machine Translation](https://arxiv.org/abs/2603.23896).
 - **[2026/01/13]** ⭐ We have released a stable official [online demo](https://hunyuan.tencent.com/chat/HunyuanDefault?modelId=HY-OCR-1.0&mid=308&from=vision-zh), feel free to try it out!
 - **[2025/11/28]** 🛠️ We fixed vLLM inference bugs and hyperparameter configuration issues such as system prompt.
 It is recommended to use the latest vLLM installation steps and the [inference script](https://github.com/Tencent-Hunyuan/HunyuanOCR/blob/main/Hunyuan-OCR-master/Hunyuan-OCR-vllm/run_hy_ocr.py) for performance testing.
 Currently, there is still a certain accuracy difference between Transformers and the vLLM framework (we are working on fixing this).
 - **[2025/11/25]** 📝 Inference code and model weights publicly available.